 About three months ago, I started feeling the warning signs of all of the above symptoms, but chose to ignore them.
 I told myself what any addict says, ‘I can stop whenever I want to.’

 If you’ve been here before, you’d know that I was addicted to blogging.
-I write two blogs and in addition, I am a Stay-at-home mom who does freelance content writing work and also works part-time at an NGO.
+I write two blogs and in addition, I am a work-from-home mom who does freelance editing and content writing work.
 Apart from that last job, what this boils down to is a lot of time spent online- writing, blogging and networking on social media.

 Last week, I woke up with a stabbing pain in my neck, which quickly radiated to my shoulders.
 That’s when I felt real fear.
 The very thought of not being able to do my daily tasks, let alone blogging/writing, terrified me.
 Without delay, I consulted a doctor and she confirmed what I had known all along.